-In action dated September 12, 2016 the Board of Directors of the Organization approved the transfer of certain components of temporarily restricted net assets to unrestricted net assets in the amount of \$103,742 effective June 30, 2016.
+In action dated September 12, 2016 the Board of Directors of the Organization approved the transfer of certain components of temporarily restricted net assets to unrestricted net assets to unrestricted net assets in the amount of \$103,742 effective June 30, 2016.
 The net assets transferred consisted of a board designated net assets component in the amount of \$39,267 and \$64,475 designated by donors as "Greatest Need."
+This is reflected in the accompanying statement of changes in net assets for the year ended June 30, 2016.